Trump goes full establishment with Supreme Court pick

 BRUSSELS — Brett Kavanaugh’s nomination to the Supreme Court affirms a peculiar streak in President Donald Trump’s approach to the judiciary: He’s not so anti-establishment when it comes to the nation's highest court.

-Typically, Trump creates and courts crisis — from launching trade wars with U.S. allies to rescinding protections for immigrant “Dreamers” — to force action on his agenda items.
+Typically, Trump creates and courts crisis — such as launching trade wars with U.S. allies and rescinding protections for immigrant “Dreamers” — to force action on his agenda items.
 For better and worse, challenging the establishment is his hallmark.

 Breaking News Emails

-There was no greater evidence of that than the quick praise the pick elicited from former President George W. Bush, who watched mostly from the sidelines as Trump picked his presidency and his family apart, during the 2016 presidential primaries.
+There was no greater evidence of that than the quick praise the pick elicited from former President George W. Bush, who watched mostly from the sidelines during the 2016 presidential primaries as Trump picked his presidency and his family apart.

 “President Trump has made an outstanding decision,” said Bush, who nominated Kavanaugh, one of his White House aides, to a seat on the U.S. Circuit Court of Appeals for the District of Columbia in 2006.